OlivierGeorgeon/osoyoo/docs/overview/Part_2_Easy_to_Read_Python_Control_of_Robot.md

 ![flashoff](flashoff.png)

-First of all, all Arduino programs need to have a setup() function and a loop() function.
+Firstly, all Arduino programs need to have a setup() function and a loop() function.
 (In my Arduino IDE, when I click new sketch I actually get an Arduino code template with these two functions already in place, albeit empty with no lines of code inside.)

 The setup() function runs only once when the Arduino board is powered up (or reset).
 After the setup() function finishes its programmed tasks (i.e., whatever you tell it to do) it then automatically calls the loop() function.